 Citizen Science Informs Research and Policy

-Citizen science can benefit whole societies and communities as well.
-The results of research gained through citizen science projects have been used to inform local policies, enhance formal and informal education initiatives, conserve natural resources, and support environmental sustainability.
+Participatory science can benefit whole societies and communities as well.
+The results of research gained through projects have been used to inform local policies, enhance formal and informal education initiatives, conserve natural resources, and support environmental sustainability.

-To learn more about citizen science, we highly recommend reading about the work of the European Citizen Science Association (ECSA), a multinational organization that researches, advocates, and enhances the connection between science and public policy.
+To learn more, we highly recommend reading about the work of the European Citizen Science Association (ECSA), a multinational organization that researches, advocates, and enhances the connection between science and public policy.
 If you are interested in participating in a citizen science project, we recommend visiting SciStarter.com to find a large database of ongoing projects.

 Bonney, R., Ballard, H., Jordan, R., McCallie, E., Phillips, T., Shirk, J., & Wilderman, C. C. (2009).
 Public participation in scientific research: Defining the field and assessing its potential for informal science education.
 A CAISE inquiry group report.
 Washington, DC: Center for Advancement of Informal Science Education (CAISE).